VZweb/reactnd-project-would-you-rather-starter/README.md

 ## Authors and acknowledgment

+Author: Vasilis Zografou
-A big thank you to Udacity for providing the opportunity to work on a project like this.
+It has been an amazing experience so far for me and a big thank you to Udacity for providing the opportunity to work on a project like this.

 ## Data